Sebastopol Geese

 Goslings are for on farm pickup ONLY.
 We do NOT ship eggs or goslings.

-Sebastopol hatching eggs can have such variability in fertility and hatchability, that we do not offer eggs for sale.
+Sebastopol hatching eggs can have such variability in fertility and hatchability, that we do not offer eggs for reservation.
 We attempt to hatch every egg we receive in a season.
+However, if we have extras after hatching what we need, you can sometimes find eggs come available for sale on our Facebook page.

 Minimum reservation for goslings is two and they are sold unsexed.
 We do our best, however, to make an educated guess and not send someone home with all males.
 We will not sell single goslings except in rare circumstances.
 We will hold onto goslings in most cases until they are a week old and eating and drinking well on their own before releasing them to a new home.